HaroldELight/Harold-Lightfoot-Portfolio/Clothing_App/README.md

 ### Step 2: Add API Keys to Configuration

-The `config.ini` file is already included in the `dist` folder.
 Before running the application, you need to set up your API keys in the `config.ini` file.

 1. Open the `config.ini` file in the `dist` folder.
 2. Replace the placeholders with your actual API keys.